screetsec/Sudomy/README.md

 - Report output in HTML & CSV format

 ## How Sudomy Works
-*Sudomy* is using cURL library in order to get the HTTP Response Body from third-party sites to then execute the regular expression to get subdomains.
-This process fully leverages multi processors, more subdomains will be collected with less time consumption.
+*Sudomy* uses the cURL library in order to get the HTTP Response Body from third-party sites to then execute the regular expression to get subdomains.
+This process fully leverages multi-core processors (more subdomains will be collected with less time consumption).

 ## Publication
 - [Sudomy: Information Gathering Tools for Subdomain Enumeration and Analysis](https://iopscience.iop.org/article/10.1088/1757-899X/771/1/012019/meta) -  IOP Conference Series: Materials Science and Engineering, Volume 771, 2nd International Conference on Engineering and Applied Sciences (2nd InCEAS) 16 November 2019, Yogyakarta, Indonesia